MongoDB integration with FastNetMon Advanced

 use fastnetmon

-You can login with same permissions as fcli and FastNetMon use that way:
+You can log in with the same permissions as fcli, and FastNetMon use that way:

 mongosh --username fastnetmon_user --password `sudo cat /etc/fastnetmon/keychain/.mongo_fastnetmon_password`

-If you use FerretDB you may need to add following flag:
+If you use FerretDB, you may need to addthe following flag:

 --authenticationMechanism PLAIN

-If you use Docker based setup then you can get password that way:
+If you use a Docker-based setup, then you can get the password that way:

 sudo cat /var/lib/fastnetmon_docker/fastnetmon/conf/keychain/.mongo_admin

-Then you will need to login into container with MongoDB:
+After this, you will need to log in to the container with MongoDB:

 sudo docker exec -ti mongo-server.networkd bash

-And then use commands provided above manually setting password into arguments.
+And then use the commands provided above, manually setting the password into the arguments.

-Optionally, you can set your own connection information for MongoDB using configuration file /etc/fastnetmon/fastnetmon.conf with following information:
+Optionally, you can set your own connection information for MongoDB using the configuration file /etc/fastnetmon/fastnetmon.conf with the following information:

 {